A-Samczynski/fetch-receipt-processor-challenge/README.md

  - A command terminal.
 VS Code allows access to a command terminal within the IDE.

- ## Optional
+ ## Recommended
  - An API platform such as [Postman](https://www.postman.com/downloads/).
-Curl commands within a command terminal can be used in lieu of this platform.
+ - Curl commands within a command terminal can be used in lieu of this platform.
+No curl commands are provided.

  ## Start Up
  - After the repository has been pulled and established on the local computer.
  - Open a command terminal.
  - Use the `cd` command to change directories to `ReceiptProcessorChallenge`.
  - At the command prompt type `go run .` or `go run main.go` to startup the HTTP server on `localhost:8080`.

+ ## How to Use Postman
  - Open the API platform Postman Desktop and create a new workspace using the `Workspaces` dropdown menu located at the top left-hand corner of the window.
  - Open a new tab using the `+` button located near the top middle of the workspace.
  - Using the method type dropdown that is defaulted to GET in the newly opened tab, select `POST`